jheuer22/Credit_Risk_Analysis/README.md

 ![SMOTEEN_cm_bas.png](Resources/SMOTEEN_cm_bas.png)
 ![SMOTEEN_cr.png](Resources/SMOTEEN_cr.png)
 The balanced accuracy score was 65%, similar to the oversampling models.
-The high_risk precision is 1% with 72% sensitivity which makes a F1 of 2%, simialar to the oversampling models.
+The high_risk precision is 1% with 72% sensitivity which makes a F1 of 2%, similar to the oversampling models.
-The number of the false posisitve in the low_risk population is lower so the sensitivity increased to 57% from the undersampling model.
+The number of the false positive in the low_risk population is lower so the sensitivity increased to 57% from the undersampling model.

 ### Blanced Random Forest Classifier Model